BU-ISCIII/relecov-tools/README.md

   Create the json compliant to the relecov schema from the Metadata file.

 Options:
-    -m, --metadata_file PATH     file containing metadata in xlsx format.
-    -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata.
-    -o, --metadata-out PATH      Path to save output  metadata file in json format.
-    --help                       Show this message and exit.
+  -m, --metadata_file PATH     file containing metadata -s, --sample_list_file PATH  Json with the additional metadata to add to the received user metadata -o, --output_folder PATH     Path to save output metadata file -f, --files-folder PATH      Path to folder where samples files are located --help                       Show this message and exit.
 ```